gsbdarc/rf_bootcamp_2025/docs/day1.md

 ls -lah       # - l long file -a all files -h human readable
 ```

 `-lah` is a flag that tells the `ls` command to show all files long format with human readable sizes, including hidden ones (those starting with a dot).
-Many CLI commands have flags that modify their behavior.
-You can find more about these flags by googling the command.
+In general, a flag modifies the behavior of a CLI command.
+You can find out more about these flags by googling the command.

 #### **Movement**